 Thanks to government support and low living costs, Croatian medical professionals are able to deliver quality comparable to any Western country at drastically reduced costs.
 This has led patients from as far away as North America to travel to Croatia for different procedures.

-Speaking as an American, to have my teeth cleaned in the United States 10 years WITH health insurance, I still had to pay 100USD (or 700 kuna).
+Speaking as an American, to have my teeth cleaned in the United States 10 years WITH health insurance, I still had to pay 100USD (about 93,5 euros).
 That was just the copay.
 The actual cost of the teeth cleaning was closer to 600USD.
-Here in Croatia, I pay 250 kuna (or 38USD) for a teeth cleaning WITHOUT health insurance.
+Here in Croatia, I pay about 35 euros (or about 38USD) for a teeth cleaning WITHOUT health insurance.
 And x-rays are free, a service that was at least 1000USD back in my mother country.

 7. State health insurance is mandatory for citizens and long-term residents

 One reason Croatia is able to provide such comprehensive quality medical care is that absolutely everyone is required to pay into the state health insurance system called “HZZO”.
 As a result, private practices must provide competitive rates to compete with the state-provided healthcare system.